 In these cases, financial decisions aren’t just personal.
 Family beliefs and attitudes play an integral role.

-The Development Prospects Group (2007) of the World Bank notes that…the true size of remittances [or money sent to family abroad], is larger than foreign direct investment flows and more than twice as large as official aid received by developing countries.
+The Development Prospects Group (2007) of the World Bank notes that…the true size of remittances is larger than foreign direct investment flows and more than twice as large as official aid received by developing countries.
 Remittances are the largest source of external financing in many developing countries.

 Our financial models can be as diverse as our families.
 These models that we’re born into can have a profound impact on how much we can individually save.